 When my wife and I were expecting our second child, we let our son pick something out so he wouldn’t feel left out.
 He decided on the Little People’s Zoo Train and has been very happy with his decision ever since.

-As parents, we have had nothing but good experiences with this toy.
+As parents, we have had nothing but good experiences with this toy (which I think most people experience when they purchase Little People Toys from Fisher Price)!
 To learn more about our experiences, and our son’s experiences, please read on!

-General Information about the Little People’s Zoo Train
+General Information about the Little People Zoo Train from Fisher Price!

 This is a really fun orange, red, blue, and yellow toy train that has a manufacturer’s recommended age of 1-5 years.
 The train is connected to an open car/trailer that allows you to place animals or other toys into the back and drive them around.